-The internal audit assesses and improves the effectiveness of Essity’s internal governance and control as well as risk management.
+The internal audit assists the Group in improving and protecting the organization’s value through a risk-based, independent and objective assurance and consultancy services.
 The internal audit reports to the Audit Committee and the Board in relation to internal audit issues.
 The internal auditors are geographically located throughout the world where Essity conducts operations.
-The internal audit examines, among other aspects, Essity’s internal processes for sales, sourcing, financial reporting, IT systems, HR issues, various types of projects and compliance with Essity’s internal rules, including the company’s Code of Conduct.
-The internal audit also offers internal consultancy services in connection with internal control matters and risk management.
+The internal audit examines, among other aspects, Essity’s internal processes for sales, sourcing, financial reporting, IT systems, information security, HR issues, sustainability, various types of projects and compliance with Essity’s internal rules, including the company’s Code of Conduct.
+The internal audit also provides investigations and consultancy services in connection with internal control matters and risk management.

 8. President and Executive Management Team

 Essity’s President and CEO is responsible for and manages the day-to-day administration of the Group and follows the Board’s guidelines and instructions.
 The President and CEO is supported by the Executive Management Team, the work of which is led by the President.
 The Executive Management Team comprises the President, four Group Function Senior Vice Presidents, four Business Unit Presidents and the Presidents of the three global units.
 The working procedures for the Board of Directors and terms of reference issued by the Board of Directors to the President detail, for example, the division of work between the Board and President.
 In consultation with the Chairman and Secretary of the Board, the President prepares documentation and decision data for the Board’s work.

 - Consumer Goods, which offers consumer tissue, baby care and feminine care in Europe, the Middle East and Africa.